 MORE: iPhone 8 Rumor Round-Up

 We've been hearing rumors for years that a foldable smartphone from Samsung was just around the corner.
 That corner could be 2017, when some rumor mongers say that Samsung will finally take the wraps off this long-anticipated device.
 The most popular rumor has Samsung producing a compact phone — possibly called the Galaxy X — which would fold out into a larger tablet.
-Samsung reportedly showed off the device during February's Mobile World Congress to some partners, with a wider preview of the Samsung foldable phone expected later this year in advance of a full release in 2018.
-(Credit: 2014 Samsung Concept Video)
+The latest rumor out of Korea focuses on a phone with a hinge in the middle that will let you fold the smartphone open to interact with two OLED panels.
+(Image Credit: Foldable concept by Almesryoon.com)

 HTC has already released the U Ultra, a slick-looking flagship phone with a eye-raising $749 price tag (though the U Ultra's flagship feature — a personalized digital assistant — won't arrive until April).
 But it's not the only phone HTC may roll out this year.
 The company reportedly has another flagship phone in the works — a follow-up to last year's HTC 10.
 Called either the HTC 11 or HTC Ocean — it will likely ship under a different name — this smartphone probably won't appear until the Samsung Galaxy S8's exclusive hold on Qualcomm's Snapdragon 835 processors comes to an end.
 When the HTC 11 does ship, look for a phone that seems destined to have dual cameras and touch-sensitive edges.
 (Credit: HTC Ocean Concept Video via @evleaks)

 MORE: HTC 11 Rumors and Leaks